-During the first quarter of 2020, we observed a significant decline in the publicly traded price of our common stock (NYSE: WMB), which declined 40 percent during the quarter, including a 26 percent decline in the month of March.
-These changes were generally attributed to macroeconomic and geopolitical conditions, including significant declines in crude oil prices driven by both surplus supply and a decrease in demand caused by the coronavirus (COVID-19) pandemic.
+During the first quarter of 2020, we observed a significant decline in the publicly traded price of our common stock on the New York Stock Exchange, which declined 40 percent during the quarter, including a 26 percent decline in the month of March.
+These changes were generally attributed to macroeconomic and geopolitical conditions, including significant declines in crude oil prices driven by both surplus supply and a decrease in demand caused by the coronavirus pandemic.
 As a result of these conditions, we performed an interim assessment of the goodwill associated with our Northeast G&P reporting unit as of March 31, 2020.
-This goodwill resulted from the March 2019 acquisition of UEOM (see Note 3 - Acquisitions).

 The assessment considered the total fair value of the businesses within the Northeast G&P reporting unit, which was determined using income and market approaches.
 We utilized internally developed industry weighted-average discount rates and estimates of valuation multiples of comparable publicly traded gathering and processing companies.
 In assessing the fair value as of the March 31, 2020, measurement date, we were required to consider recent publicly available indications of value, which included lower observed publicly traded EBITDA market multiples as compared with recent history and significantly higher industry weighted-average discount rates.
 The fair value of the reporting unit was further reconciled to our estimated total enterprise value as of March 31, 2020, which considered observable valuation multiples of comparable publicly traded companies applied to each distinct business including the Northeast G&P reporting unit.
-This assessment indicated that the estimated fair value of the Northeast G&P reporting unit was below its carrying value, including goodwill.
-As a result of this Level 3 measurement, we recognized a full impairment charge of \$187 million as of March 31, 2020, in Impairment of goodwill in our Consolidated Statement of Income.
-Our partner's \$65 million share of this impairment is reflected within Net income (loss) attributable to noncontrolling interests in our Consolidated Statement of Income (see Note 3 - Acquisitions).
+This assessment indicated that the estimated fair value of the Northeast G&P reporting unit.
+This assessment indicated that the estimated fair value of the Northeast G&P reporting unit.
+This assessment indicated that the estimated fair value of the Northeast G&P reporting unit.
+This assessment indicated that the estimated fair value of the Northeast G&P reporting unit.
+This assessment indicated that the estimated fair value of the Northeast G&P reporting unit.
+This assessment indicated that the estimated fair value of the Northeast G&P reporting unit charge of \$187 million as of March 31, 2020, in Impairment of goodwill in our Consolidated Statement of Income.
+Our partner's \$65 million share of this impairment is reflected within Net income (loss) attributable to noncontrolling interests in our Consolidated Statement of Income.